RhanPemberton/1p21bulkmenubundle/readme.md

 ## How to install (the simple way)

 1. Install this boi
-2.	go to Admin > iLawyer Sidebar Settings > Subdirectory Sidebars and setup appropriate subdirectory sidebars in
+2.	go to *Admin > iLawyer Sidebar Settings > Subdirectory Sidebars* and setup appropriate subdirectory sidebars
-3.	go to Admin > Appearance > Widgets and setup or migrate contents of blog and default sidebars into the ilawyer setup sidebars
+3.	go to *Admin > Appearance > Widgets* and setup or migrate contents of blog and default sidebars into the ilawyer setup sidebars
 4. Open index.php or theme template(s) that utilize sidebars in a text editor and replace `dynamic_sidebar()` declarations with `get_bulk_sidebar()`.